top of page

 RETIRED MEN’S FELLOWSHIP

-The Retired Men’s Fellowship of Hamburg UMC will welcome in the new year 2026 when they gather for their monthly lunch on Tuesday, January 20 at 12 Noon at ZJ’s Restaurant in the Hamburg Village Plaza.
+The Retired Men’s Fellowship of Hamburg UMC will gather for their monthly lunch on Tuesday, February 17 at 12 Noon at ZJ’s Restaurant in the Hamburg Village Plaza.
 Come and share your joys and concerns.
 All retired men are invited.
 Come and bring a friend for good fellowship and good food.
+Any questions?
+See Dick Caldwell.

 Dive into a Good Book- Join the HUMC Book Club.